William Gwinn

-William Gwinn (Guinn, Guin) (born 1755) was an African American from Boston, Massachusetts.
-He was one of the first black Americans to participate in the antebellum American Back-to-Africa movement under the auspices of Captain Paul Cuffe's 1815 voyage to Sierra Leone.
+William Gwinn (Guinn, Guin; c.
+1755–?) was an African American from Boston, Massachusetts.
+He was one of the first African-Americans to participate in the antebellum American Back-to-Africa movement under the auspices of Captain Paul Cuffe's 1815 voyage to Sierra Leone.

 Early life

 Little is known of Gwinn's early life.
-Presumably he was previously enslaved to the Massachusetts Gwinn family or had immigrated from the Southern states after being emancipated.
-By the early 1800 he was a free black and lived in antebellum Massachusetts.
+Presumably, he was previously enslaved to the Massachusetts Gwinn family or had immigrated from the Southern states after being emancipated.
+By the early 1800s, he was a free black and lived in antebellum Massachusetts.
 He was listed in the 1810 census as a resident of Boston Ward 1 in Suffolk County, Massachusetts.
-He was described as being of the 'Methodist order' and as being "from Boston" by Paul Cuffe.
+He was described as being of the 'Methodist order' and as being "from Boston" by Captain Paul Cuffe.

 Emigration to Sierra Leone

 The journey

-In 1815 and at age sixty, Gwinn decided to immigrate with his fifty-six-year-old wife Elizabeth and seventeen-year-old daughter Nancy Gwinn to Sierra Leone.
-The Gwinn family was one of eight families to emigrate to Sierra Leone under the auspices of Captain Paul Cuffe.
+In 1815, at age sixty, Gwinn decided to immigrate with his 56-year-old wife Elizabeth and 17-year-old daughter Nancy Gwinn to Sierra Leone.
+The Gwinn family was one of eight families to emigrate to Sierra Leone under the auspices of Paul Cuffe.
 Cuffe, a man of Native American and African American ancestry, had visited Sierra Leone in 1811 to assess whether he'd like to immigrate there.
 His Native American wife, however, did not want to leave the land of her ancestry.
-He returned four years later with 38 African Americans.
+He returned four years later with thirty-eight African Americans.

 The emigrants, mainly Bostonians, were the first black Americans to immigrate on a large scale directly from the United States to Africa.
-The Gwinns traveled in Cuffe's Traveller to Sierra Leone and did not pay for expenses.
+The Gwinns traveled to Sierra Leone in Cuffe's Traveller and did not pay for expenses.
 They were expected to work on Governor Charles MacCarthy's farm once they arrived in Sierra Leone.
 According to records in the Massachusetts Historical Society, William Gwinn traveled to Sierra Leone "with his wife and two Children."

 Settlement

 The group arrived in Sierra Leone about the end of January or early February.
-Cuffe wrote to the African Institution in London's William Allen on April 1, 1816, to let him know that homesteads had been acquired for the settlement.
-Gwinn worked a 10-acre farm with 5 families from Boston.
+Cuffe wrote to the African Institution in London's William Allen on April 1, 1816, to inform him that homesteads had been acquired for the settlement.
+Gwinn worked on a 10-acre farm with five families from Boston.

 29 people that were going to work the 10 acres together included: